propstg/plateup-colorblind-plus/README.md

 # Colorblind+

-Adds colorblind labels to Stir Fry (and potentially more).
+Adds colorblind labels to:
+* Stir Fry, using the familiar B/C/Me labels.
+Sides of broccoli are displayed as "-b", to differentiate.
+* Turkey + sides
+* Chopped onion, broccoli, and carrots (when standalone)

+Additionally, reorders the ice cream bowl labels (CSV) to be consistent with the appliance (SCV).

 ![preview](./img/preview.png)

-For Stir Fry, uses the familiar B/C/Me labels for the main dish.
-The side of broccoli will be displayed as "-b".

 Note: The title screen will not reflect the new labels.